University of Delaware: Transformation to Delaware College

-Land-Grant College
+Land-grant college

-The Civil War delayed the reopening of the college.
+The American Civil War delayed the reopening of the college.
 In 1867, college trustees lobbied the Delaware legislature for Delaware College to be designated as Delaware's land-grant college pursuant to the Morrill Land-Grant College Act.
-Introduced by Congressman Justin S. Morrill of Vermont in 1857 and signed into law by President Abraham Lincoln in 1862, the Morrill Land-Grant College Act granted public lands to each state in order to establish schools to teach agriculture and engineering.
-On Jan.
-12, 1869, the Board of Trustees of Delaware College signed an agreement to become the state's land-grant institution.
+On January 12, 1869, the board of trustees of Delaware College signed an agreement to become the state's land-grant institution.
 In exchange, the state received a one-half interest in the property of the college and the authority to appoint half of the members of the board of trustees.
 The Morrill Land-Grant College Act granted Delaware the title to 90,000 acres in Montana which it sold and invested the profits into bonds used to fund the college.

 Delaware College's new status as a semipublic college led to the termination of its official connection with the private academy.
 In 1869, the Newark Academy was revived as a separate institution operating under the 1769 charter.

 In 1870, Delaware College reopened.
 It offered classical, scientific and, as required by its land-grant status, agricultural courses of study.
 In an effort to boost enrollment, women were admitted to the college between 1872 and 1885.

-In 1887, Congress passed the Hatch Act, which provided Delaware College with funding with which to establish an agricultural experiment station.
-In 1890, the college purchased nine acres of land for an experimental farm located next to its campus.
-In 1890 the college became the recipient of more federal aid when the New Morrill Act was passed.
+In 1887, Congress passed the Hatch Act, which provided colleges and universities including Delaware College with funding with which to establish an agricultural experiment station.
+In 1890, the college purchased nine acres of land for an experimental farm next to its campus.
+In 1890, the college became the recipient of more federal aid when the New Morrill Act was passed.
 It provided for annual payments to support land-grant colleges.
 Under the law, the State of Delaware initially received $15,000 per year, which was to be increased by $1,000 per year until it reached $25,000.
 Delaware College received 80% of this money.
 (It did not receive all of it because the law provided that in states in which land-grant colleges did not admit black students, an equitable amount of the granted money had to be used to educate the excluded students.
 Delaware College had never admitted black students (although it had admitted Native American and Asian students), and as a result the state of Delaware established Delaware State College near Dover for black students, which opened in 1892.)
-In 1891 and 1893 Delaware College received appropriations from the State of Delaware for the construction of new buildings.
+In 1891 and 1893, Delaware College received appropriations from the state for the construction of new buildings.
 One new building built with this money was Recitation Hall.